-"First harvest" is a key term reserved for the highest quality green teas in the world.
+"First harvest" is a crucial term reserved for the highest quality green teas in the world.
 (Our Wild Matcha 1st harvest is one very tea!)

-Teas hand-plucked by expert pluckers prevents broken leaves and partial flushes that you get from machinery-based harvesting, both which reduce the quality of a harvest.
+Teas hand-plucked by expert pluckers prevent broken leaves and partial flushes that you get from machinery-based harvesting, both of which reduce the quality of a harvest.

-Explained by a man named Maso Kono from Minamiyamashiro village, the competition-grade gyokuro is picked with just the smallest bud or shoot of the tea plant while gyokuro for consumers is plucked one week later and includes a whole single leaf.
+As explained by a man named Maso Kono from Minamiyamashiro village, the competition-grade gyokuro is packed with just the smallest bud or shoot of the tea plant.
+In contrast, gyokuro for consumers is plucked one week later and includes a single whole leaf.

-Similarly strict harvesting policies are used for Silver Tip Pekoe tea, which is the highest quality grade amongst white tea variations; only one bud and two leaves are plucked and only if the weather is perfect for plucking—sunny days when the air is cool and dry.
+Similarly, strict harvesting policies are used for Silver Tip Pekoe tea, the highest quality grade amongst white tea variations; only one bud and two leaves are plucked and only if the weather is perfect for plucking—sunny days when the air is cool and dry.

 After plucking, some of these leaves are left to wilt in a process by which leaves are put out in the sun or a cool breezy room to remove moisture.
-This process can breakdown the proteins, lead to higher amino acid (and caffeine) content, and change the taste of the tea considerably.
+This process can break down the proteins, lead to higher amino acid (and caffeine) content, and change the tea taste considerably.

-The first part of the manufacturing process starts when the leaves are removed from the tea trees.
-This is called the plucking.
+The first part of the manufacturing process starts when the leaves are removed from the tea trees, called plucking.

 Most teas are plucked by hand, although some mass-produced tea is plucked using heavy machinery.
 (Hint: avoid these.)

-The more experienced the tea plucker, the better tasting the final cup of tea.
+The more experienced the tea plucker, the better the final cup of tea tastes.
 If a plucker picks leaves too young or too mature, the tea will have inconsistent flavors due to the differences in size and nutrition content of the leaves as they pass through the rest of the tea-manufacturing process.

-As far as the camellia sinensis plant goes, the different classes of tea is mostly determined by what happens after the leaves are picked (except in the case of matcha in which the quality is determined by when the leaves are plucked.)
+Regarding the camellia sinensis plant, the different tea classes are mainly determined by what happens after the leaves are picked (except in the case of matcha, in which the quality is determined by when the leaves are plucked.)

 The following six categories comprise the majority of harvested tea from the camellia sinensis plant:

-After tea leaves are plucked, there are two primary processes used to change the chemical makeup and flavor of the tea leaves.
+After tea leaves are plucked, two primary processes are used to change the chemical makeup and flavor of the tea leaves.

 The first process is called oxidation, which starts during the wilting process.

-For oolong and black tea, the process is continued until the desired amount of time has passed.
-The amount of time is carefully calculated to produce the desired level of oxidation.
+The process is continued for oolong and black tea until the desired amount of time has passed.
+The amount of time is carefully calculated to produce the desired oxidation level.

-As you probably guessed, various oxidation levels result in various flavor profiles.
+As you probably guessed, various oxidation levels result across multiple flavor profiles.

-Lighter oolong teas will oxidize to a darkness of, say, 5% - 40% while darker variations, namely black tea and pu-erh, can range from 60% - 100%.
+Lighter oolong teas will oxidize to the darkness of, say, 5% - 40%, while darker variations, namely black tea and pu-erh, can range from 60% - 100%.